 All directors and senior executives with access to financial and any other pricesensitive information are prohibited from dealing in Transpaco's shares during 'closed periods', as defined by the JSE, or while the company is trading under cautionary.
-We have a formal policy on directors' and prescribed officers' shareholdings and share dealings.
+A formal policy on directors' and prescribed officers' shareholdings and share dealings is in place.